vruusmann/openscoring.io/_posts/2022-11-11-sklearn_h2o_pipeline.md

 According to [H2O.ai modeling documentation](https://docs.h2o.ai/h2o/latest-stable/h2o-py/docs/modeling.html), all these classes have Scikit-Learn style `fit(X, y)` and `predict(X)` methods readily available.

-This suggests that it should be possible to insert H2O.ai estimator objects into standard Scikit-Learn pipelines:
+This suggests that it should be possible to insert H2O.ai models into standard Scikit-Learn pipelines:

 ``` python
 from h2o.estimators.glm import H2OGeneralizedLinearEstimator